This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 - Prenatal vitamins provide some of the extra vitamins and minerals you need during pregnancy.
-Prenatal vitamins may also help to decrease the risk of certain birth defects.
+Prenatal vitamins may also help to decrease the risk for certain birth defects.

 Body changes that may occur during your pregnancy:

 - Breast changes you will experience include tenderness and tingling during the early part of your pregnancy.
 Your breasts will become larger.
 You may need to use a support bra.
 You may see a thin, yellow fluid, called colostrum, leak from your nipples during the second trimester.
 Colostrum is a liquid that changes to milk about 3 days after you give birth.

 - Skin changes and stretch marks may occur during your pregnancy.
 You may have red marks, called stretch marks, on your skin.
 Stretch marks will usually fade after pregnancy.
 Use lotion if your skin is dry and itchy.
 The skin on your face, around your nipples, and below your belly button may darken.
 Most of the time, your skin will return to its normal color after your baby is born.

 - Morning sickness is nausea and vomiting that can happen at any time of day.
 Avoid fatty and spicy foods.
 Eat small meals throughout the day instead of large meals.
 Ginger may help to decrease nausea.
 Ask your healthcare provider about other ways of decreasing nausea and vomiting.